carlosgguil/IN_104-project_09-rocket_design/README.md

 Repository for project 9 of the course IN104, year 2020.

-The objective of this project is to use python for developing a tool which can be used for the preliminary design of rockets and simulation of trajectories.
+The objective of this project is to develop a python tool for the preliminary design of rockets and simulation of trajectories.

 # Evaluation